-There is a screening condition on the cross-referenced segment
+There is a screening condition on the cross-referenced segment.
+THE IS A 30100111116 Contaction OII CITO 01000 1010101000 ooginent.

 ■ A host segment instance does not have a corresponding cross-referenced segment instance.

 When these two conditions are true, WebFOCUS omits the host record from the report output, while relational engines supply null values for the fields from the dependent segment and then apply the screening condition.
 If the missing values pass the screening condition, the entire record is retained on the report output.
 This type of processing is useful for finding or counting all host records that do not have matching records in the cross-referenced file or for creating a DEFINE-based join from the cross-referenced segment with the missing instance to another dependent segment.